Are you a BCBA or an RBT? Join The New Golden Steps ABA Fellowship Program

 However, animal therapy also has its drawbacks.
 The effectiveness of this approach can vary widely depending on the individual and the specific animal involved.
 Some individuals may have allergies or fears associated with certain animals, which could potentially hinder the therapeutic process.
 Additionally, the quality of the therapy can be dependent on the animal's behavior, which can be unpredictable at times.

 In conclusion, while animal therapy for autism presents promising potential, it's important to weigh the benefits and drawbacks before deciding on this approach.
 As always, it's best to consult with a qualified healthcare provider or therapist to determine the most appropriate therapeutic interventions for each individual's unique needs.
-For more information on different types of animal therapy, such as equine therapy or pet therapy, check out our articles on these topics.
+For more information on different types of animal therapy, such as equine therapy or pet therapy, check out our articles on these topic

 Animal Therapy for Autism